Lempireqc/testaaaaaaaaaa/audit.md

 ###### Properties (Mapped)

+This properties values are saved in a database or log file.

 | Name | Description | Example |
 | :--- | :---------- | :------ |
 | `AuditEntryID` | Gets or sets the `AuditEntryID`. | [Try it](https://dotnetfiddle.net/bn3OpH) |